top of page

 All of us are worthy despite our differences.

-We are not better than others because of our beliefs but rather based on our actions and how we treat each others.
+We are not better than others because of our beliefs but for our actions and how we treat each others.

 lets practise empathy- To cultivate deeper understanding and relationship with others.

-Lets live as we instead of the I.
+Let's live together as we instead of the selfish I.

 Kitty not kutty